 Pros and Cons of Debt Refinancing

 So you had taken a business loan out when the business was in its early stages.
-Perhaps the rate was a little higher or the loan amount a little lower than you had requested, or maybe the lender required an additional guarantor or additional collateral.
+Perhaps the rate was a little higher or the loan amount was a little lower than you had requested.
+Perhaps the lender required an additional guarantor or additional collateral.
 You may even use factoring of your receivables when things get tight.

-Flash forward to a few years later.
-The business has stabilized or is in a growth mode, and you have ideas for the business’ future that could benefit from additional capital.
-Best case scenario, the business real estate has increased in value, either due to market or to improvements made out-of-pocket, and you want to “tap” that equity.
+At this point, hopefully, the business should have stabilized or be in a growth mode.
+You have ideas for the future of the business that could benefit from additional capital.
+Perhaps the business realty has increased in value, either due to market or to improvements made out-of-pocket, and you want to “tap” that equity.
 Maybe you want the comfort of “working capital”.
 You may want to increase your staff.
 Job creation is a beautiful thing!

 Most lenders want to see a two-year history of payments to consider a refinance.
 This can be mitigated by the credit history of the business.
 Usually a Dun & Bradstreet or similar business credit report is obtained, as well as your personal credit history.
 Always make sure your payments are as agreed.

 - Cash out $ for operating or other expenses, including business expansion.

 - Lower current rate and amortization change could improve cash flow.
 Improved cash flow can open opportunities for desired business objectives.

 - A fixed rate may be an optionas your current rate adjustments are troubling to you.